rlite/rlite/README.md

 #############################################################################

-The demonstrator is a tool written in Python which allows you to deploy arbitrarily complex RINA networks, in your PC, using light Virtual Machines.
+The demonstrator is a tool written in Python which allows you to deploy arbitrarily complex RINA networks, within your PC, using light Virtual Machines (VMs).
+The tool is conceived to run directly on your physical machine/laptop.
+All it does is to create QEMU VMs, TAP interfaces and software bridges, so it does not harm your computer nor it installs any files.
+Make sure QEMU is installed on your machine and kernel/processor support KVM (Intel VT-x or AMD-V).

 Enter the demo directory in the repository and run